adityass2004/my-portfolio/README.md

   heroImage: "/hero-image.jpg", // Place in public/
   favicon: "/favicon.ico", // Place in public/
   bio: "Your bio description...",
-  about: [
-    "First paragraph about you...",
-    "Second paragraph about you..."
+  about: ["First paragraph about you...", "Second paragraph about you..."],
-  ],
-  specialties: [
-    "Your specialty 1",
-    "Your specialty 2",
+  specialties: ["Your specialty 1", "Your specialty 2", "Your specialty 3"],
-    "Your specialty 3"
-  ],
   resumeLink: "/resume.pdf", // Place your resume in public/
-  cvLink: "/cv.pdf" // Place your CV in public/
+  cvLink: "/cv.pdf", // Place your CV in public/
 };
 ```